youneshenniwrites/Weather-Apollo-Client/README.md

 npm install
 ```

+* Run the GraphQL server

+Follow the instructions in this [repo](https://github.com/jtaylor1989/GraphQL-Server).

+* Connect the React Native app to the GraphQL server.

+Now that your server is up and running, you can start the client.

-* Launch the React Native app in your simulator under your project directory.
+Run the following in the terminal under your project directory.

 ```
 expo start --ios